Cookies

 3. Issues with PDFs

-• The agendas, minutes, policy documents and financial documents are all stored as PDFs on this website.
+• The agendas, minutes, policies, and financial documents are all stored as PDFs on this website.
 Some older PDFs (Minutes, Agendas, and Council policies published before June 2020, the Annual Governance Returns, PDFs shared from third parties) do not use headings so the navigation tool cannot be used with a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2 (Name, Role, Value).
 We are ensuring that all new content added to the website as a PDF is compliant using appropriate headings.
-As some policies are reviewed and updated every two years rather than annually, we expect all policy PDFs to be compliant by April 2022 at the latest.
-The Annual Return (AGAR) is a scanned in document and we will provide them in an alternative format or media on request.
+As some policies are reviewed and updated every two years rather than annually, all policy PDFs should be compliant by April 2022.
+The Annual Return (AGAR) and some Councillor Registers of Interests are scanned in documents (as they contain wet signatures) and therefore cannot be read using a screen reader.
+We will provide AGAR documents and/or Councillor Registers of Interest in an alternative format or media on request.

 4. Issues with images